Donate Venue Hire

 In 1994 Paul joined De La Rue PLC, the leading high security printers.
 He held a series of appointments in De La Rue’s banknote division before being appointed managing director of De la Rue’s Identity Systems business in 2003.

-From 2007 until his retirement in 2015, Wilson was responsible for De La Rue’s relationships with the British Government and parliamentarians.
+From 2007 until his retirement in 2015, he was responsible for De La Rue’s relationships with the British Government and parliamentarians.

 He has chaired the Stationers’ Company’s Library and Archives Committee, Hall and Heritage Committee, Hall Committee and most recently the Hall Project Executive Committee which was responsible for the Vision 350 project..